Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ![Name Feed](/resources/docs/proget-conda-newfeed-internal.png){height="" width="50%"}

-We are then presented with several options.
-These relate to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features, however they are only for users looking to use third party packages.
-Leave these boxes unchecked, and select "Set Feed Features".
 You will then be redirected to your new `internal-conda` feed, currently empty.

 ![Feed](/resources/docs/proget-conda-internal-emptyfeed.png){height="" width="50%"}